Greater Kashmir is home to a variety of stunning treks. The trek to Tarsar Marsar lakes is one of them.

 We pitched in our tents in these fields and strolled lazily along the banks of the lake.
 We witnessed the hues of the skies change and still couldn’t wean ourselves away from seeing the strength and the beauty that dwelled within the lake.

 Day 5: Tarsar to Sundarsar

-Further ahead, a gentle descending slope led us to sights of horses and sheep grazing on the lush grasslands to their hearts’ content, and large patches of vivid wildflowers swaying in the gentle breeze.
+Further ahead, a gently descending slope led us to sights of horses and sheep grazing on the lush grasslands to their hearts’ content, and large patches of vivid wildflowers swaying in the gentle breeze.
 Progressing through the grassland and yet another bouldered pass through the stream, we arrived at our next campsite near the Sundarsar Lake.
-The beauty of this lake rivaled that of Tarsar’s – it offered another high-art perspective of a high altitude lake connecting stunning peaks and plain fields.
+The beauty of this lake rivalled that of Tarsar’s – it offered another high-art perspective of a high altitude lake connecting stunning peaks and plain fields.

 Marsar Lake was calling out to us as the new day dawned upon the land.
-We began on our journey to meet with the elegance that laid within the Marsar Lake.
-Traversing our trail through Sundarsar’s edges, we were introduced with a trail that was sprinkled with boulders.
-The hike became trickier by every passing moment as the snow that embraced the surface of the boulders melted away.
+As we w began on our journey for Marsar Lake we were introduced with a trail that was sprinkled with boulders.
+The hike became trickier by every passing moment as the snow that embraced the surface of the rocks melted away.

 We geared up to officially end our beautiful journey within the trails of the Tarsar Marsar Trek.
-The sudden realization that this day would mark an end to a one-of-a-kind experience overwhelmed the group as we struggled to leave our campsite.
+The sudden realisation that this day would mark an end to a one-of-a-kind experience overwhelmed the group as we struggled to leave our campsite.